-Ingrown hair can be irritating, painful, itchy and lead to the development of whiteheads or sore red pimples that accumulate pus.
-Sadly, cases of ingrown hair can appear anywhere in your body from the jawline, legs, pubic area to the bikini line.
+Ingrown hair can be irritating, painful, itchy, and lead to the development of whiteheads or sore red pimples that accumulate pus.
+Sadly, cases of ingrown hair can appear anywhere in your body from the jawline, legs, and pubic area to the bikini line.

 Apart from the pain and discomfort they cause, ingrown hairs are not considered dangerous and rarely require medical attention.
-They can be prevented and treated easily in the comfort of your home.
+They can be prevented and treated easily at home.

 Prevention is always better than cure, but before we look at the different ways to avoid ingrown hair, it is important to learn how to identify an ingrown hair situation and the common causes.